-Due to that, this model is extremely reliant on prospect rankings and a couple other factors, possibly leading to lower values than what they should be.
-With that being said, this is the best possible predictions that could be built.
+Due to that, this model is extremely reliant on prospect rankings and a couple of other factors, possibly leading to lower values than they should be.
+With that being said, this is the best possible prediction that could be built.

 Each player is tagged with a value like the hitter model, but my belief is this model is best utilized if looked at as a pitcher ranking.
-The second chart shows the predicted values in descending order based on the their StoxValue, which is helpful to see who should be selling for more than others, even if the actual dollar amounts may be plus-or-minus a few dollars.
+The second chart shows the predicted values in descending order based on their StoxValue, which is helpful to see who should be selling for more than others, even if the actual dollar amounts may be plus or minus a few dollars.

 The pitcher prediction model has only 32% of the checklist currently selling for lower than their March StoxValue.
 Based off of my personal experience and knowledge, I think this model is dampening the pitcher values; however, this model is still useful.

 There are a few with a current value of less than $5 this model likes, and those could be enough to turn a nice profit on.
 Also, Cole Winn is a nice target for some investors, with his StoxValue approaching $12.

 In the future, I will consider publishing my pitching prospect investments and returns to show people it is possible to make big money on pitchers.
 The key to all investing is knowing when to get in, and when to get out.
 If I can provide timeframes of pitcher investments and returns, hopefully, it would make people see the true value in investing in pitchers.